-4. Federal regulation requires that vending machines be inspected as part of the Synar survey.
-Are vending machines included in the Synar survey? ∑ Yes If No , please indicate the reason(s) they are not included in the Synar survey.
-Pleat all that apply. ☐ State law bans vending machines. ☐ State law bans vending machines from locations accessible to youth and young adults.
+4. regulation requires that vending machines be inspected as part of the Synar Are vending machines included in the Synar survey? ∑ Yes □ No If No , pl ease indicate the reason(s) they are not included in the Synar survey.
+Please check apply.
+State law bans vending machines. adı State law bans vending machines from locations accessible to youth and young alts.
 State has a contract with the FDA and is actively enforcing the vending machine requirements of the Family Smoking Prevention and Tobacco Control Act.
 Other (Please describe.)
-If Yes, please indicate how likely it is that vending machines will be sampled. ☐ Vending machines are sampled separately to ensure vending machines are included in the sample ✓ Vending machines are sampled together with over the counter outlets, so it is possible that no vending machines were sampled, however they are included in the sampling frame and have a non-zero probability of selection ✓ Other reasons (Please describe.)
-5. Which category below best describes the sample design?
-(Check only one.) ٠.
+If Y es, please indicate how likely it is that vending machines will be sampled.
+Vending machines are sampled separately to ensure vending machines are included the sample pos sar Vending machines are sampled together with over-the-counter outlets, so it is saible that no vending machines were sampled, however they are included in the inpling frame and have a non-zero probability of selection Other reasons (Please describe .)
+5. Which o category below best describes the sample design?
+(Check only one.)
 Census (STOP HERE: Appendix B is complete.)
-Unstratified statewide sample: Simple random sample (Go to Question 9.)
+Ur astratified statewide sample: Simple random sample (Go to Question 9.)
 Systematic random sample (Go to Question 6.)
 Single-stage cluster sample (Go to Question 8.)
 Multistage cluster sample (Go to Question 8.)
-Stratified sample: Simple random sample (Go to Question 7.)
+Stı ratified sample: Simple random sample (Go to Question 7.)
 Systematic random sample (Go to Question 6.)
 Single-stage cluster sample (Go to Question 7.)
 Multistage cluster sample (Go to Question 7.)
 Other (Please describe and go to Question 9.)
-6. Describe the systematic sampling methods.
-(After completing Question 6, go to Question 7 if stratification is used.
+6. e the systematic sampling methods.
+(After completing Question 6, go to Question 7 ication is used.
 Otherwise go to Question 9.)
 7. Provide the following information about stratification. a.
 Provide a full description of the strata that are created.
 Strata will be formed by using the eight districts of the Alcohol Law Enforcement (ALE) branch of the North Carolina State Bureau of Investigation, each formed by an aggregation of several counties.
 ALE is the State law enforcement agency responsible for youth tobacco enforcement and will be conducting the fieldwork for the NC Synar studies.
 These districts are shown in a map below: